2800ppm - 1 Pack

 It is only available with a prescription, so start your free consultation with Chemist4U today.

-Benefits of Colgate Duraphat Toothpaste
+What is Colgate Duraphat Toothpaste used for?

 Consistent use of Colgate Duraphat Toothpaste can help you: